sheehui/tp/docs/UserGuide.md

 * In the event you enter an invalid or wrongly formatted command, the error message will be displayed here as well.

 #### 3.2.4 Client List Window
 In this section, you will be able to view a list of all the clients that have their records stored on DonnaFin.
+The index of a client corresponds to the index needed to be inputted in the `view` command.
+For example: if the client list is as per the image above, inputting the command `view 2` would take you to the client view of Bernice Yu, as she has the index of 2.

-The following details of your client is also viewable from the Client List Window:
+The following attributes of your client is also viewable from the Client List Window:
-1. Index
+1. `Name`
-2. Name
+2. `Phone`
-3. Phone
+3. `Address`
-4. Address
+4. `Email Address`
-5. Email Address

 ### 3.3 Client Explanation